Is Your Business Healthy? Use Financial Ratios to Find Out

-Give Your Business a Health Checkup with These Three Ratios
+Give Your Business a Health Checkup with These Financial Ratios

 Lenders love to analyze business financial ratios.
 It allows them to see how your business is doing and compare your business to other businesses they’ve loaned money to.
 But ratio analysis is a useful tool for the business owner too.

 How healthy is your business?
 Some basic ratio analysis will tell the story.
 Calculating these financial ratios will let you check your business’s current temperature, diagnose potential problems, and see if your business is doing better or worse over time.